 The COVID-19 pandemic has accelerated the already steady transition towards Open Access publishing.
 However, precisely what this future looks like and how it will be paid for by smaller, independent publishers is less clear.
 In this post, Danielle Padula outlines key findings from a report into the current state of Open Access among scholarly society and universities publishing independently.
 The post details the current state of Open Access publishing and what funding options are currently being explored by publishers.

-With Plan S a few months away and mounting pressures to make research freely available, spurred by the COVID-19 pandemic among other recent global crises, academia appears to be on the precipice of an accelerated transition to Open Access publishing.
+With Plan S coming into force in 2021 and mounting pressures to make research freely available, spurred by the COVID-19 pandemic among other recent global crises, academia appears to be on the precipice of an accelerated transition to Open Access publishing.
 The question that remains is what the future of OA publishing will look like, or, more specifically, what OA publishing models will be most sustainable.

 Identifying viable funding options for OA journals has been an ongoing quest, especially for scholarly societies and university presses operating independently of corporate publishers.
 In early Plan S feedback, both OASPA and ALPSP expressed support for the aims of the initiative to make research fully OA, but concerns about how small publishers with limited funding options would be able to navigate such rapid change.
 In response, initiatives such as SPA-OPS have been launched to help scholarly organizations identify sustainable OA models, and many publishers across disciplines are now experimenting with a range of OA approaches.

 What is the current state of OA among scholarly societies and universities publishing independently?
 And, as these organizations experiment with different access models, which have the most promise for the future?